visualpharm/Lunacy/docs/index.md

   <br>
  <!--## Overview-->
 The big idea behind the Search Engine is the ease of manipulation of icons metadata.
-The endpoint for searching requests is: https://api.icons8.com/api/iconsets/v4/search
+Requests to the search engine are constracted from a set of paramters, concatenated one after another in a raw, prefixed with the endpoint for the latest version of the engine <b>V4</b>: https://api.icons8.com/api/iconsets/v4/search
 <!--https://search.icons8.com/api/iconsets/v4/search.-->
+This is an example of request:
 In order to send a serching request to our Search Engine you embed your API key just right into the request as following: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token= "YOUR API KEY".
 You may change the order of parameters in you request as you prefer.
 Here is a list of parameters that you can supply into request:

 ### Platform